 One of the best example of differentiated movement is the somatic exercise called the “seated twist.”
 It is a profoundly effective exercise for relieving neck and shoulder pain by breaking down all the movements inherent in a full spiral twist of the body.

 In this exercise you learn to differentiate the head from the trunk, eyes from the neck and head, upper body from the lower body for increased movement and freedom of restriction of the neck, shoulder girdle and trunk.
 Increased range of motion and rapid pain relief occurs not through force, but through intelligent sensory integration and re-patterning of muscles that had forgotten how to move properly.

 Other examples of differentiation and “muscle confusion” are brushing your teeth with your left hand (if you’re right handed), walking backwards, or running, then stopping to do 5 jumping jacks, then running again.
 You’re basically distracting the brain from its habitual ways of sensing and moving.
-Current studies on brain plasticity tell us that “mixing it up” and creating a challenge for your brain helps the brain adapt and grow new synapses.
-This is what apparently creates the “big results” of P90X.
+Current studies on brain plasticity tell us that “mixing it up” and creating a challenge for your brain helps the brain adapt and grow new neural connections.
+This is what creates the “big results” of P90X.

 Somatic Exercises before your workout will create even smoother, more intelligent and coordinated movement.